 What is Technical Competency Credit?

-Technical Competency Credit is college credit that students can earn by completing a program of study in high school.
+Technical Competency Credit is college credit that students can earn by completing a pathway in high school.
 These credits are awarded when the student enrolls in the technical college of his/her choice through a statewide articulation agreement.

 When should students take the assessments?

 Refer to the testing calendar on the Idaho Overview webpage.

 Students can take one pre-test per TSA and one pre-test for WRA.
 Pretesting is voluntary.
 For scheduling and pricing information, refer to the testing calendar on the Idaho Overview webpage.

 Refer to the testing calendar for testing prices.
 The table also shows which assessments are paid by ICTE or the district.